SirTheGriff/CSSI/README.md

 **FSJS Project**

-This is a redo of my company's website, and will be ongoing as I add more pages and activate more links.
+This is a redo of my company's website, and will be an ongoing project as I add more pages and activate more links.

 Instructions: